ystia/yorc/rest/http_api.md

 ```

-To bypass checkpoint verification, the following request can be performed :
+To bypass checkpoint verification, the following request can be executed:

 'Content-Type' header should be set to 'application/json'.